misilva73/evm-gas-simulator/README.md

-# evm-gas-simulator
+# EVM gas simulator

-A python simulator for testing gas cost models for the EVM
+A python simulator for testing gas cost models for the EVM.